 When the elder Kiewert died in 1912 at the age 66, a newspaper obituary noted that he was involved in "many other small firms" besides the company that bore his name, but his passing spelled the demise of the company, which seems to have faded away in the years soon after.

 By the dawn of the 1930s, the Clybourn Street building was home to Tindall, Kolbe and McDowell, which imported and sold coffee, tea and spices, including Imperial Brand coffee, packaged in special china containers.

 A decade later, that company was leasing space to the General Merchandise Company, which manufactured and sold "novelties."

-As World War II came to an end, Johnson Controls was using the building for storage and shipping, but by 1947, Stein's Kosciuszko Furniture – headquartered on Lincoln Avenue – had a warehouse store there.
+As World War II came to an end, Johnson Controls was using the building for storage and shipping, but by 1947, Stein's Kosciuszko Furnituresrwaqvbtczqebdzzxyzxbeawwzazdzys – headquartered on Lincoln Avenue – had a warehouse store there.

 Though the furniture store changed names – it was also called Maxons for a time, as well as Whittings – it endured until the early 1960s, when the Weidig Display Studio moved there from 416 N. Milwaukee St. in order to expand its business designing and constructing custom displays.